 We should also make clear that the work reported here is correlational in nature; thus, the causal direction of the spatial anxiety and decreased spatial ability relation is not yet clear.
 Poor spatial skills may pre-dispose one to develop spatial anxiety.
 Although we find that spatial anxiety predicts performance above and beyond self-reported ability ratings but this result in of itself is not enough to establish a causal direction.
 Follow up research should examine whether early performance around spatial relevant tasks contributes to growth in spatial anxiety or whether spatial anxiety derails the student performance outcomes for spatial tasks.
-Recent research in the comparable domain of math anxiety (e.g., Foley, Herts, Borgonovi, Guerriero, Levine, & Beilock, 2017), leads us to theorize that there is likely a bi-directional relation between spatial anxiety and performance on spatial tasks with some work suggesting the ability to anxiety relation is likely stronger than the anxiety to ability relation (Gunderson, Park, Maloney, Beilock, & Levine, 2017; Ma & Xu, 2004; Ramirez, et al., 2017; Ramirez, Shaw & Maloney, 2017).
+Recent research in the comparable domain of math anxiety (e.g., Foley et al., 2017), leads us to theorize that there is likely a bidirectional relation between spatial anxiety and performance on spatial tasks with some work suggesting the ability to anxiety relation is likely stronger than the anxiety to ability relation (Gunderson, Park, Maloney, Beilock, & Levine, 2017; Ma & Xu, 2004; Ramirez, Fries, et al., 2017; Ramirez et al., 2018).